spatialos/gdk-for-unity/docs/content/logging.md

     .WithField("CustomKey", "CustomValue"));
 ```

+The `LogEvent` class allows construction of enhanced log messages.
+* Use the `WithField` method to set additional information to be displayed with the log message.
+* Use the `WithContext(UnityEngine.Object)` method to add a context object to be passed into the Unity console.

-For `LogType.Exception`, add the exception to the `LogEvent` class using the `WithException(Exception)` method.
+**Note**: For `LogType.Exception`, add a relevant exception to the `LogEvent` class using the `WithException(Exception)` method.
+The `WithException` method will be ignored for other `LogType` values.

-You can add a context object to be passed into the Unity console using the `WithContext(UnityEngine.Object)` method.

 ### Creating and using your own dispatcher